mit-flame/www/content/lab/prospective.md

 ### UROPs

 Please drop me [an email][rachit-email] using your MIT address and tell me what got you excited about research!
-If you're a junior or senior student, please describe a research paper you've read and why you think I would a good match for you.
+If you're a junior or senior student, please describe a research paper you've read and why you think I would be a good match for you.

 ### M.Eng